DongYu-Kim/DYEditor-Balloon/publish/README.md

     data is an initial value.
 The default value is "".
 - **readOnly**
     You can select read mode or write mode. true is read mode, false is write mode.
 The default value is false, which is read mode.
+- **imageUpload**
-- **imageUploader**
+    - **uploader**
         You can use Base64 image upload, storage image upload, or no image upload.
-If imageUploader is a function, it uses image upload.
+If uploader is a function, it uses image upload.
 Which image upload to use is covered in the description of [uploadImages](#uploadImages).
 The default value is null, and image upload is not used.
-    **imageUploader must be a function that takes a file as input and a imageUrl as output.**
+        **uploader must be a function that takes a file as input and a imageUrl as output.**
+    - **resizing**
+        You can select using resizing or not when upload images. true is using resizing image, false is using original image.
+The default value is false, which is not using resizing image.

 ### getData
 When the getData function is called, the created html of DYEditorBalloon is returned.